jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 ## 0. Setup

-We're going to continue from yesterday correction :
+We're going to continue from yesterday's correction :
 :point_right: [github.com/ssaunier/twitter-api](https://github.com/ssaunier/twitter-api)

 Start from the following code (using the `docker` branch):